saoudrizwan/Dance/README.md

   • <a href="#license">License</a>
 </p>

-Dance is a **lightweight** and **straightforward** animation framework built upon the new [`UIViewPropertyAnimator`](https://developer.apple.com/reference/uikit/uiviewpropertyanimator) class introduced in iOS 10.
+Dance is a **lightweight** and **straightforward** animation framework built upon the new <a href="https://developer.apple.com/reference/uikit/uiviewpropertyanimator" target="_blank">`UIViewPropertyAnimator`</a> class introduced in iOS 10.
 With Dance, creating an animation for a view is as easy as calling `view.dance.animate { ... }` and can be started, paused, stopped, reversed, scrubbed through, and finished anywhere that the view can be referenced.
 Dance is especially **forgiving**, and provides the power that `UIViewPropertyAnimator` brings to iOS while maintaining ease of use.

 ## Quick Start
 ```swift